 - Tabletop fans provide portable air circulation for optimal sleeping conditions.
 Place an oscillating tabletop fan on a nightstand, a dresser, a desk, or a table in the bedroom for a cooling breeze.

 - Tower fans stand on the floor and tend to be larger than tabletop fans, although they are lightweight enough to allow portability from room to room.
-Featuring a slender, cylindrical profile, they don’t take up much floor space in the bedroom.
+Featuring a slender cylindrical profile, tower fans don’t take up much floor space in the bedroom.

-- Pedestal fans also stand on the floor, but their shape resembles a circular fan unit atop a vertical pole.
+- Pedestal fans stand on the floor much like tower fans, but their shape resembles a circular fan unit atop a vertical pole.
 With their large size and oscillating capabilities, pedestal fans provide whole-room cooling.
 However, the caged design of these fans offers little aid when cleaning dust or debris from the blades.

 - Clip-on fans offer focused, directional airflow for individual comfort when clipped to headboards, tables, desks, or shelves.

 - Bladeless fans operate via an air multiplier system that utilizes either moving blades or a brushless electric motor hidden in the base.
-These moving parts pull air in and push it through a tube, blowing the air at a high velocity from holes or slit-like vents.
-The blades are not visible and do not pose a safety hazard for children or pets.
-Manufacturers offer bladeless fans in both tabletop and tower styles.
+These moving parts pull air in and push it through a tube, blowing the air at a high velocity from holes or slitlike vents.
+The blades are not visible, require minimal cleaning, and do not pose a safety hazard for children or pets.
+Manufacturers offer bladeless models in both tabletop and tower fans.

 When considering the purchase of a quiet fan for the bedroom, shoppers might think about their available space in addition to particular cooling needs.
 The dimensions of fans vary in their footprint and their height.